-- Internal Examiners: Ensure that all Sub-Board members are aware of which modules they are expected to examine, whether as first or second internal examiner. - Dates and Deadlines: All first and second internal examiners should be informed of the dates and times of the examinations for which they are responsible and of the deadline by which they must submit agreed marks to the Sub-Board Chair. - Availability of External Examiners: Re-check the availability of your External Examiners - Ratifying Results: Sub-Board Chairs may convene a sub group to ratify the results. - Minutes: The decisions of the group must be minuted and should be reported to the next full meeting of the Sub-Board in June following.
+• Internal Examiners: Ensure that all Sub-Board members are aware of which modules they are expected to examine, whether as first or second internal examiner.

+- Dates and Deadlines: All first and second internal examiners should be informed of the dates and times of the examinations for which they are responsible and of the deadline by which they must submit agreed marks to the Sub-Board Chair. - Availability of External Examiners: Confirm the availability of External Examiners. - Ratifying Results: Chairs will convene a Sub-Board to ratify the results.